CharleRoger/Garden/Canon/Regions/Sunshore/Cadereu/Ran/Language/Totkyge Vowel Shift.md

 ![[TVSanti.png|300]]
 # Minor roundedness changes

 The other vowel changes of the third century AGS were both related to the roundedness of vowels.
 These were the *syg* unrounding and the *qum*-*kom* merger.
 The first was the unrounding of the *syg* vowel /ʉ/, causing it to end up as /ɨ/.
 This change flew under the radar, mainly being attested in the speakers of other variants comparing the former to their /u/ and the latter to their /i/.
 The timing is unclear - some speakers may have had /ɨ/ even before the completion of the anticlockwise shift.
 The other change involved the vowel /ɤ/ being rounded and merging with /o/, which caused the words *qum* /kom/ and *kom* /kɤm/ to be pronounced alike as /kom/, well attested by contemporary sources.
+As with *syg* unrounding, some speakers may have had this merger early on.

 ![[TVSfinal.png|300]]
 # Spread and standardization